fare-patches/gerbil-wiki/Environment-Variables.md

 ## GERBIL_LOADPATH

-This is a list of directories to be appended to the runtime load path.
-You can use this for loading site specific libraries; by default it's unset, which is equivalent to an empty value.
+This is colon separated a list of directories to be appended to the runtime load path.
+You can use this for loading site specific libraries.
+By default it's unset, which is equivalent to an empty value.